Task Force Ocean Experiment (TFO)

 Near the Channel Islands off the coast of Southern California.

-Initial experiment in November 2020 with followup field study in 2021.
+Initial pilot experiment in November 2020 with a main field experiment in May 2021.

 Pilot Experiment (November 2020)